useshortcut/api-cookbook/README.md

 The Clubhouse REST API is a powerful tool that can make your work easier and enhance the ways that you use your Clubhouse data.
 We created this material to get you started using the Clubhouse REST API to solve common requests, even if you don't regularly use APIs.

-Maybe you need to get average Cycle time for the Epic your team just completed, or you need to change the Label for uncompleted work in a Sprint; this will show you how.
+Maybe you need to get average Cycle time for the Epic you just completed, or you need to change the Label for incomplete work in a Sprint; this will show you how.

 Some of these examples will guide you through using your command line to run the script.
 In other cases, we'll provide example code for specific tasks which will show you where to make small changes to interact with the data in your Clubhouse account.
 You can also use this material as a starting place and make further adjustments for your particular needs.